aritrabiswas2004/novascript-source/README.md

 - ✅ Add import statements from other NovaScript files.
 - ✅ Classes and static properties.
 - ✅ Methods and CallExpr related to classes.
-- ✅Constructors in the OOP paradigm
+- ✅ Constructors in the OOP paradigm
 - 🔥 BinaryExpr update for `&&`, `||`, `!`.
 - 🔥 Operations on arrays as builtins.
 - 🔥 Add statistics and regression function.
 (Hi Arnav!)